Determination of radon progeny concentration in the workplace

 Radon is a colorless and odorless noble gas that occurs as a result of the decay of Radium-226.
 Radon is considered a significant contaminant that affects air quality in underground mines.
 Epidemiological studies show that miners exposed to elevated levels of radon progeny have an increased risk of developing lung cancer.
 To eliminate the risk of developing lung cancer, the assessment of radon progeny concentration in the workplace must be a priority.

-Workplace Safety North’s (WSN) Radon Assessment process follows the sampling protocol of the Ministry of Labour Health & Safety Guideline R.S.
+The Workplace Safety North (WSN) Radon Assessment process follows the sampling protocol of the Ministry of Labour, Immigration, Training and Skills Development Guideline R.S.
 289, Radon Progeny - Sampling.
 Sampling will be taken at areas where the highest radon progeny concentrations are expected and where worker exposure may be an issue.
 Such locations may include:

 Following the radon survey, WSN issues a written report to the firm containing a detailed analysis of the radon progeny concentrations, as shown in the sample table below.

 Fee: Costs are dependent on the scope of the assessment.
 WSN is a not-for-profit organization; fees are set to cover the costs of consumables, travel, hotel accommodation and administrative time for report writing.